 6. Total Number of Posts/Videos

 If you’re managing a social media campaign for clients, the number of posts or videos on each platform is often a key deliverable.
-Displaying this metric in a social media dashboard clearly shows your client that you’re tracking and honoring the commitment you made in the contract.
+Displaying this metric in a social media report clearly shows your client that you’re tracking and honoring the commitment you made in the contract.

 7. Posts/Videos Feed